Just because it's analytical and not transactional doesn't mean it's not a core part of service delivery.

 - Exception-based monitoring - supports a large number of jobs and generates alerts for Failed Jobs and ones with Excessive Run-time and Pending time

-- Subscription-based monitoring - facilitates targeted job performance monitoring with historical perspective.
-The per job monitors cover Job Status, Pending time, In-flight time and Duration.
+- Subscription-based monitoring - facilitates targeted job performance monitoring with a historical perspective.
+The per-job monitors cover Job Status, Pending time, In-flight time, and Duration.

 - Automation: Auto-restart for unexpectedly stopped BI Servers